Zhuzi24/SGG-ToolKit/README.md

 ## ⭐️ Highlights

-**TL;DR:** we construct RSG, the first large-scale dataset for scene graph generation in large-size VHR SAI.
+We construct RSG, the first large-scale dataset for scene graph generation in large-size VHR SAI.
 Containing  more than  `210,000` objects and over `400,000` triplets for SGG in large-size VHR SAI.

 https://private-user-images.githubusercontent.com/29257168/339049597-2d027f2c-8911-45ba-b4dd-7f95111465a9.mp4